Roasted Beet and Quinoa Salad

 1/3 cup light feta cheese, crumbled

-1) Rub the halved beets with oil.
-Wrap in foil and roast in the oven about 40 minutes (I like mine cooked but still firm)
+1) Peel the beets and cut them in half.
+Rub each beet half with oil.
+Wrap in foil and roast in the oven about 30-40 minutes (I like mine cooked but still firm)

-2) Whisk together lemon juice, oil, basil, salt and pepper
+3) Whisk together the lemon juice, oil, basil, salt and pepper

 Submitted by Brooke Bulloch, RD